eddyluursema/modeltrain/DCCNext/README.md

 ![sgNext1TABInterface](./images/sgNext1TABInterfaceMADA.PNG)

 In the tab Details give the following numbers to RED 0, to GREEN 1, to YELLOW 2 and to WHITE 3.
-If you have a Dutch P-signal without speed indicator you only have to fill RED, GREEN and YELLOW:
+If you have a Dutch P-signal without speed indicator you only have to fill RED, GREEN and YELLOW and the fact that there are 3 aspects:

 ![sgNext1TABDetails](./images/sgNext1TABDetails.PNG)